scottmotorrad/scottmotorraddrinks/atxbourbon.com/source/_posts/Review-61-High-West-A-Mid-Winter-Night-s-Dram-Act-6-Scene-5.md

 - port finish
 ---

-{% asset_img image.jpg "High West A Mid Winter Nights Dram"%}
+{% asset_img image.jpg "High West A Midwinter Night's Dram"%}

 And now back to the regularly schedule High West series.
-Every winter since High West releases A Mid Winter Night's Dram which is a blend of port cask finished rye whiskies.
+Every winter since High West releases A Midwinter Night's Dram which is a blend of port cask finished rye whiskies.
 This year's is, I believe, the first year to contain actual High West distillate in addition to MGP and Barton's juice.
 With that let's get o the penultimate review for the series.

 ## Review
 **Age**: NAS for the aging or finish this year